ELF233/MSFE-YOLO/README.md

 ## Project Overview

 **MSFE-YOLO** is a multi-directional, multi-scale local feature enhancement remote sensing object detection method based on YOLOv8.
-It is designed to leverage the unique advantages of remote sensing imaging technology under various weather conditions.
+It is designed to leverage the unique advantages of remote sensing imaging technology under various scenarios.

 The main innovations of this model include:
 - **SDFN**: Dynamically weights and fuses shallow-layer detailed features with deep-layer semantic information.
 By integrating attention mechanisms and graph convolution, it enables cross-level feature interaction within local regions, thereby enhancing the model’s capability to detect small objects and improving overall detection accuracy.